benjin711/sensor_fusion_2020/README.md

 Forked on 2020/10/28.

 ## Usage
-Python Version 3.8 is being used.
-On leonhard, use the command ```module load gcc/6.3.0 python_gpu/3.8.5```, you could add this to your .bashrc file.
-Locally, I have been using pipenv virtual environments, but they don't seem to work on leonhard.
+Python Version 3.8 has been used on leonhard.
+On leonhard, use the command ```module load gcc/6.3.0 python_gpu/3.8.5```.
+Locally, I have been using pipenv virtual environments with python version 3.6, but pipenv doesn't seem to work well on leonhard.
+On leonhard I just installed all necessary dependencies globally.
+Pipfiles can be found in the repo.
 Files are formatted using yapf (at least the ones that I modified).

 Models are in the perception folder on gdrive as well as the NAS in pilatus-2021/sensor_fusion_model_weights and need to be downloaded e.g. into the weights folder.
-Inference can be run by using the test.py script on leonhard or locally, e.g.:
+The perception folder on the gdrive also contains a thorough evaluation of the model.
+Inference can be run by using the test.py script on leonhard or locally.
+Set the path to the model weights accordingly, then run e.g.:
 ```
-bsub -W 4:00 -n 20 -R "rusage[mem=4500, ngpus_excl_p=1]" python test.py --batch-size 1 --img-size 1280 --iou-thres 0.3 --conf-thres 0.01 --task test --merge --generate-depth-stats --device 0
+bsub -W 4:00 -n 20 -R "rusage[mem=4500, ngpus_excl_p=1]" python test.py --data data/amz_data_splits.yaml --weights weights/best_exp06.pt --batch-size 1 --img-size 1280 --iou-thres 0.3 --conf-thres 0.01 --task test --merge --generate-depth-stats --device 0 --save-pkl
-python test.py --save-bin
+python test.py --data data/amz_data_splits.yaml --weights weights/best_exp06.pt --save-pkl

 ```

+For information on the evaluation scripts refer to the the README.md in the evaluation folder.